open-policy-agent/vscode-opa/README.md

 ## Tips

-### Set the `input` document by creating `input.json` at the root of your workspace.
+### Set the `input` document by creating `input.json`

-The extension will look for a file called `input.json` in the root of the workspace to specify for the `input` document when you evaluate policies.
+The extension will look for a file called `input.json` in the current directory of the policy file being evaluated, or at the root of the workspace, and will use it as the `input` document when evaluating policies.
 If you modify this file and re-run evaluation you will see the affect of the changes.

 ### Bind keyboard shortcuts for frequently used commands.